Swartzentruber Amish: Transportation

 Riding in cars is prohibited among the Swartzentruber Amish, except in emergencies, whereas most other Old Order Amish are allowed to use cars as long as they do not own them.
 Swartzentruber also do not use bicycles, which are used by many other orders.
 When Swartzentrubers travel, they typically do so by train or bus.

 Buggy styles are typically unique to each Amish group.
 Swartzentruber horse harnesses are black leather, rather than brown.
 The wheels of their buggies and wagons are wooden with steel rims.
 The buggies do not have windshields, rear windows, mirrors, or lights.

 Swartzentruber Amish use grey reflective tape on the back of their buggies, in place of bright triangular "slow moving" signs for road travel, which they regard as too worldly.
-These buggies also use lanterns, rather than battery-operated lights or reflectors.
+The buggies of Swartzentruber Amish also use lanterns, rather than battery-operated lights or reflectors.
 Some Swartzentrubers use a single lantern; when two are used, the lanterns are staggered in height, one side slightly higher than the other, so as not to appear like the tail lights of an automobile.

 There have been several court cases across the country where the state and county challenged the local Swartzentruber group to use the regulation orange triangle.
-In 2011, nine Swartzentruber men were jailed for not paying a fine for refusing to display an orange reflective triangle on their buggies.
+Until 2003, Pennsylvania police officers issued traffic tickets to buggies with only grey reflective tape, but, in a 2003 decision by the Pennsylvania Supreme Court, the court held that reflective tape was an allowable substitute for the bright triangular signs.
+In 2011, nine Swartzentruber men living in Kentucky were jailed for not paying a fine for refusing to display an orange reflective triangle on their buggies.